harness/developer-hub/docs/platform/19_Terraform/harness-terraform-provider-overview.md

 ## Benefits of Harness Terraform Provider

-This section explains the benefits of using Harness Terraform Provider to provision your resources.
+This section explains the benefits of using Harness Terraform Provider to provision your Harness resources.

 ### Common tool to provision infrastructure